 Does having atopic dermatitis increase the chance of birth defects?

-Fertility in males with atopic dermatitis has not been studied.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risk to a pregnancy.
+Studies have not been done to see if atopic dermatitis could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.